-Consider breastfeeding.
-It’s a wonderful gift for you and your baby.
-Here are some helpful suggestions.
+Breastfeeding is a wonderful gift for you and your baby.
+Here are some helpful suggestions:

-- Hand Expression of breastmilk, without using a pump, is a helpful skill to practice after birth.
-Watch this video with for instructions
+- Hand expression of breast milk, without using a pump, is a helpful skill to practice after birth.
+Watch this video and see this handout for instructions.

 - Good latch creates comfort for you and your baby.
 Watch this video for an example of a good latch.
-If latching is not comfortable, ask us for help.
+If latching is difficult or uncomfortable, ask us for help.

 The Three Golden Rules About Breastfeeding

-- Babies feed 8 or more times each day
+- Babies feed eight or more times each day

-- Babies have yellow golden mustard like bowel movements by 5 – 7 days of life
+- Babies have gold, mustard-like bowel movements by 5-7 days old